SP5555/simple-neural-network/README.md

 ```
 As shown, the neural network performs exceptionally well on the synthetic data.
 If real-world data exhibits similar relationships between inputs and outputs, the network is likely to perform equally well.

+## GPU Acceleration?
+This neural network implementation is built using pure **NumPy** utilities, which allows for easy conversion to **CuPy** for GPU acceleration without changing the code structure.
+By simply replacing **NumPy** with **CuPy**, computations can be offloaded to a CUDA-capable GPU, for faster training for large network and datasets.

+However, using GPU acceleration may introduce significant overhead if the neuron count is low or the network has only a few layers, where the benefits of GPU processing may be outweighed by the cost of transferring data to the GPU.

 ## Resources *& Inspirations :)*
 - 3Blue1Brown: [Neural Network Series](https://youtube.com/playlist?list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi&si=856ZSYGlqoSCdHB2)
 - GeeksForGeeks: [What is a Neural Network?](https://www.geeksforgeeks.org/neural-networks-a-beginners-guide/)